 Typical tourist visas are given for 15 and 30 days, so these are the most common amounts of time spent in the country.
 With that said there are many visitors who spend just a week traveling Uzbekistan spending a couple of days each in the Silk Road cities of Samarkand, Bukhara, and Khiva.

 Start Planning: 2 Weeks In Uzbekistan, A Backpacker’s Itinerary

 When To Visit

 The best times to visit Uzbekistan are spring and fall- April, May, September, and October as this is when temperatures are most comfortable.

 Summers (June, July, August) can be miserably hot throughout most of the country, and winters (November-March) can be downright cold.
 Although it’s cold, Uzbekistan can be beautiful in the winter months with the iconic Silk Road cities dusted in snow.

 Uzbekistan is fairly easy to get around in.
 Most tourist sites are reachable by train (note that there is an express and modern Afrosiyob train and the old school and slower Sharq trains).
-Visit the Uzbek Railways website to see schedules and to book (the site isn’t very reliable, I was unable to book train tickets online in October 2019).
+Visit the Uzbek Railways website to see schedules or download the UZRailways Ticket App on the App Store (Apple) or Google Play.
+You can book and pay for train tickets online through the app.

 Just as easy is traveling around by shared taxis between cities.
 Depending on where you’re headed you’ll need to go to a specific taxi stand in town to find a shared taxi to the place you’re going.
 Ask your accommodation or a local and they’ll know where to go.
 Make sure you negotiate a price before you get in a car.